Where to stay in London: best areas and neighborhoods

 Staying here, you'll need to get around using the metro.
 The reference station is Baker Street, served by the Bakerloo, Circle, Hammersmith & City, Jubilee, and Metropolitan lines.

-Average prices in the neighborhood range from about €103.00 for low-cost accommodation to €500.00 for more expensive options - compare the best accommodation on booking.
+Average prices in the neighborhood start from about £160,00 - compare the best accommodation on booking.

 Recommended accommodation